 This policy includes an explanation about cookies and how 3ROC use them on this site.
-We follow the principles laid down in the Data Protect Acts of 1988 and 2003.
+We follow the principles laid down in the Data Protection Acts of 1988 and 2003 and in the IOA policy on General Data Protection Regulations 2018.

 A cookie is a block of data that a web server places on a user’s PC.
 Typically, it is used to ease navigation through the site.
 However, it is also a useful means of the website identifying the user, tracking the user’s path through the site, and identifying repeat visits to the site by the same user (or same user’s machine).
 This can then lead to a website owner being able to profile an individual user’s browsing habits – and all potentially done without the knowledge, or consent, of the user.